-The Confederate force actually consisted of two commands separated by 30 miles, with Major General Thomas J. “Stonewall” Jackson’s men at Mount Solon and Ewell’s at Swift Run Gap.
+The Confederate force actually consisted of two commands separated by 30 miles, with Major General Thomas J. “Stonewall” Jackson’s men at Mount Solon and Major General Richard Ewell’s at Swift Run Gap.
 They were in the process of joining forces to move north and threaten Banks.
 They also hoped to threaten Washington, which would prompt Shields to return to the Valley and force McDowell to suspend his movement to the Virginia Peninsula.
 Meanwhile, a third Confederate force in the Valley under Brigadier General Edward “Allegheny” Johnson would keep Fremont occupied.

-Ewell and Jackson met on the 18th and agreed that whatever they would do needed to be done immediately.
+Jackson and Ewell discussed whether they should follow the orders given them by Johnston or Lee.
 Ewell suggested that since his troops were in the Valley, they were actually under Jackson’s command, not Johnston’s, meaning that Jackson’s authority over Ewell superseded Johnston’s.
 Jackson asked Ewell to put the problem of obeying conflicting orders in writing, and Jackson would respond in a way that would clear Ewell of any blame for disobeying Johnston.
 Jackson wrote:

 “Your letter of this date, in which you have received letters from Generals Lee, Johnston and myself requiring somewhat different movements, and desiring my views respecting your position, has been received.
 In reply I would state that as you are in the Valley District you constitute part of my command.
 Should you receive orders different from those sent from these headquarters, please advise me of the same as early a period as practicable.
 You will please move your command as to encamp between New Market and Mount Jackson on next Wednesday night, unless you receive orders from a superior officer and that of a date subsequent to the 16th instant.”

-Jackson’s Confederates marched through Harrisonburg on the morning of May 20.
+Jackson’s Confederates marched through Harrisonburg on the morning of the 20th.
 They crossed the Massanutten Mountain and entered the Luray, or eastern Shenandoah, Valley.
 The Confederates then resumed their northward advance along the South Fork of the Shenandoah Valley.

 As Ewell’s Confederates also moved northward, Ewell received a message from Johnston dated May 17 reiterating his orders to come east and reinforce the Confederates opposing McDowell at Fredericksburg.
 Johnston wrote, “If Banks is fortifying near Strasburg, the attack would be too hazardous… we must leave him in his works.”
 Jackson was to “observe him” while Ewell’s men left the Valley.